 Forest Edge Communal Areas

-More or less in the middle of the property there is a jungle gym and information board with mammal and bird charts and other nature information.
+More or less in the middle of the property there is a jungle gym, pool area and information board with mammal and bird charts and other nature information.
 In addition to each cottage’s private braai, there is also a great communal bonfire area popular with large groups or families who want to tell stories around the bonfire.
 There are benches around the log-stack and also a picnic bench and umbrella for parents to relax, while watching the little ones play.
 North of the bonfire area there is a wooden walkway leading to our secluded and forest facing meditation corner, complete with meditation spiral, yoga deck, benches and a bamboo fountain where we encourage guests to take a little alone time – it is also a good place from which to spot birds, animals and even fireflies in the evening.

 On the Western end of the property are our very own woodcutter graves, from the original woodcutter families that lived on the property up to almost a century ago.
 We have only been able to identify some of the graves but it remains incredible to think this is where the souls described in Dalene Matthee’s “Circles in the Forest” and “Dreamforest” books have lived.
 This Western camp is also home to our popular donkeys, Hansel and Gretel and guests are welcome to visit them there to feed them carrots and apples and to brush them.
 We do ask that you keep the gate closed at all times as they will destroy our gardens if they escape.
 This is also our maintenance area where we store and treat our water, our tool sheds and do firewood processing.

 In terms of water storage, there are 3 ponds, an earth dam for storing irrigation water, a large reservoir and several rainwater storage tanks on the property.
 The ponds and dam have been stocked with Thilapia fish in 2009 and 2010.

 To see these areas in relation to the rest of the property, please see the site map.